Tuija Hyyrynen: International career

 Since her senior debut against Scotland in September 2007, Hyyrynen has been a member of the Finland women's national football team.
+She scored her first international goal against Bulgaria on 18 June 2014, scoring in the 85th minute.

-She took part in UEFA Women's Euro 2009.
+Hyyrynen took part in UEFA Women's Euro 2009.

 In June 2013 Hyyrynen was named in national coach Andrée Jeglertz's Finland squad for UEFA Women's Euro 2013.